Nursery

 Our Expressive, Arts and Design focus for this half term will be...

-- To use a range of tools to manipulate the playdough, creating shapes and objects.
+- To use a range of tools and materials to create a boat with a mechanism (DT).

-- To use water colour paint to create a flower picture.
+- To use water-colour paint to create a scenic picture of the sea.